-A key insight in belief change is that any propositional revision operator satisfying postulates $KM \circ 1$ - $KM \circ 6$ can be characterized using rankings on the possible worlds described by the language.
-Intuitively, such rankings can be thought of as plausibility relations, whereby possible states of affairs are ordered according to how 'close' they are to K. Revising a knowledge base K by a formula φ then amounts to selecting the models of φ closest to K.
+A key insight of belief change is that any propositional revision operator satisfying postulates KMo1-KMo6 can be characterized using rankings on the possible worlds described by the language.
+Intuitively, such rankings can be thought of as plausibility relations, whereby possible states of affairs are ordered according to how plausible they seem from the point of view encoded by K. Revising a knowledge base K by a formula φ then amounts to selecting the models of φ most plausible according to K.